Rishitrishi95/MultiValueDictionary/README.md

 # MultiValueDictionary

 Multi Value Dictionary is a dictionary that can store multiple values per key in the form of a list.
+Both key and values are case insensitive.

 Multivalue Dictionary is a console application.